dsthedev/documentation/Setup Guides/Visual Studio Code.md

 ## Thoughts

-* The git integration is nice, but kind of weird too
+* The git integration is super nice, but the commands and branch management are kind of weird